minotar/ansible/README.md

   * They will respond to every request with a Cache-Control header with 7200 seconds and an Expires header for that much in the future.

 With the CloudFlare Pro Plan it's possible to tell them to only cache at the edge for 3600 seconds (1 hour) instead.

-## Other Stuff

-Less special and needs some text here